lucapette/web/main/content/writing/grouping-validations.md

 - A fancy example

   I promised myself I won't use a blog in my examples.
 Unfortunately, I'm going to use something very similar.
 Sorry about that.

-Let's start with the fancy example: Suppose you have a client that works with articles.
+Let's start with a trivial example: Suppose you have a client that works with articles.
 In order to publish an article, the following _fancy_ requirements must be meet: